svsumit98/FAQ-Bharat-BD/README.md

 - Now there is a error, when i'm creating or deleting the faq, redis cache is not getting updated, So for that i'm clearing the faq cache.
 - Created the user Schema Model.
 - Created the authentication middleware for user.
+- Created the post authRouter for signup API.

 Features: